 A successful interviewer is the difference between making an excellent hire and getting, well, a bit of a dud.
 And great employees help build a great workplace culture.

 So how do you become a good interviewer?
-Well we're glad you asked, because in this post we’ll break down how you can become a better interviewer in 10 actionable tips.
+In this post we’ll break down how you can become a better interviewer in 10 actionable tips.

 Statistically, hiring managers receive way more applications than they are actually able to interview.
-To visualize their inboxes, think about that scene in Harry Potter where the owls flood the Dursley’s home with letters.
-It’s kind of like that.
+It can be overwhelming— kind of like that scene in Harry Potter where the owls flood the Dursley’s home with letters.

 Way before choosing the right candidate for the job, you’ll have to make the decision as to who gets the actual interview.
 More often than not it’ll be easy to determine based on skills, experience, or work samples.

-But if you have a large pool of applications (and who doesn’t these days) there’s a few ways you can weed out candidates who are likely to be a poor fit for your organization anyway:
+But if you have a large pool of applications, there’s a few ways you can weed out candidates who are likely to be a poor fit for your organization anyway: